wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 You would normally pass the video something like `video.srcObject = "dog.mp4";` but instead you will be passing the video the stream then calling `play()` on it.

-Put an `await` infront of where you call `video.play()` because sometimes it takes a few seconds to start playing and that will wait for it.
+Put an `await` in front of where you call `video.play()` because sometimes it takes a few seconds to start playing and that will wait for it.

 ```js
 video.srcObject = stream;